ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

     - If you already have the variable  GOOGLE_APPLICATION_CREDENTIALS  modify its value to the file path and file name instead of adding a new one.
 - [ ] Refresh this file by sourcing it back, by running command in terminal: ``source ~/.zshrc``.

+### Airflow
+- [ ] Read the Airflow section on the [Data Infrastructure page](https://about.gitlab.com/handbook/business-ops/data-team/platform/infrastructure/#airflow)
+- [ ] Watch the [Airflow Setup Walkthrough](https://www.youtube.com/watch?v=3Ym40gRHtvk&feature=youtu.be) with Taylor and Magda.
+In case you have an issue with the Airflow setup, read this instruction [Troubleshooting local Airflow config](https://about.gitlab.com/handbook/business-technology/data-team/platform/infrastructure/#troubleshooting-local-airflow-config)
 ### Jupyter

 - [ ] Ensure you've setup your dbt for running locally as mentioned above.
 The ./.dbt/profiles.yml file is a pre-requisite for this process.
 If you do not want dbt you can manually create the ./.dbt/profiles.yml file based off the [sample profile](https://gitlab.com/gitlab-data/analytics/-/blob/master/admin/sample_profiles.yml)